amm009uk/MultiSensor/README.md

 	- One temperature
 	- Up to four reed switches (door/window type)

-You don't need all the sensors.
 Each sensor may be enabled/disabled through MultiSensor\src\User.h

-Each sensor sends its own MQTT message status - so you must have a Mosquitto Broker running
+Each sensor sends its own MQTT status message - so you must have a Mosquitto Broker running

-Temperature is actually "heat index" and is calculated by taking temperature and humidity in account
+Temperature is actually "heat index" and is calculated by taking temperature and humidity into account

 -------------------------------------------------------------------------------------------------------------
 ## Version